-&lt;sup>2 This is the same maximum permitted level requested for Application A1062
+2 This is the same maximum permitted level requested for Application A1056

-- There are no other measures that are more cost-effective than the variations to Standards 1.3.3 and 1.3.4 that would achieve the same end.
+- There are no other measures that are more cost-effective than a variation to Standards 1.3.3 and 1.3.4 that would achieve the same end.

 - Any relevant New Zealand standards.

 - Any other relevant matters.